bachhm-dev/solution-architect/new-feed-system/README.md

 - Web Servers: Forward the traffic to the appropriate internal services.

-- Post Service: Saves the post in both the database and cache.
+- Post Service: Saves the post in both the database and cache and upload the media files to the storage such as AWS S3 and cache file on CDN such as AWS CloudFront.

 - Fanout Service: Distributes the new post to the News Feeds of the user's friends.
 The News Feed data is stored in cache for quick access.